 Matt Wood, Director of Youth Ministry

-Matt's favorite Scripture is Psalm 37:4, Take delight in the LORD, and He will give you the desires of your heart.
+One of Matt’s favorite scriptures is Psalm 37:4, Take delight in the LORD, and He will give you the desires of your heart.

 Over twenty-five years ago, Jenny joined First Presbyterian and raised her three children in the church.
 She is a native of Lancaster, earned a BA in Business Administration from Taylor University and entered the workforce in Retail Banking and Banking Operations Management.